-A wildlife pond is one of the best things you can add to your garden, and you’ll be amazed how much wildlife even a small pond can support.
-From insects to amphibians, plants to birds – almost all garden life and every part of the food chain will benefit from a water source.
+In the last century, more than half of all ponds in the UK countryside have been lost.
+With more than two thirds of freshwater species relying on pond habitats, one of the best things that you can do to add wildlife value to your garden or neighbourhood is to install a wildlife pond.
+You’ll be amazed how much wildlife even a small pond can support, from insects to amphibians, plants to birds – almost all garden life and every part of the food chain will benefit from a water source.

 What you will need: